larajax/docs/index.md

 On the browser side, Larajax ships with a **light JavaScript framework**.
 Your markup fires the action.
 Larajax sends the request and applies the response.
 You can also call handlers directly with `jax.ajax()` when you need full control.

-Built by the team behind [October CMS](https://octobercms.com), this pattern has been battle-tested for years and is now available for the [Laravel Framework](http://laravel.com/) as a standalone package.
+This pattern was refined for years in production by the team behind [October CMS](https://octobercms.com) and is now available as a standalone package for the [Laravel Framework](http://laravel.com/).

 ## First Action